DanielTobi0/Housing-Price-Prediction/README.md

 Real estate plays an integral role in the U.S. economy.
 Purchasing and selling a house is among the biggest commitments and a great source of income for most people.
 Therefore, accurate prediction of prices based on other sale data can be a critical tool to assist the buyer/seller in making an informed decision.

+Prototyping is done in the **price_prediction.ipynb** notebook file complete with a step-by-step walk through of model building logic, visualisations and model explainability.
+Deployment is done via the python script **prediction_app.py** culminating in a live [web application](https://danieltobi0-housing-price-prediction-prediction-app-micgmp.streamlitapp.com/).

 # Defination of Attributes
 1. id - Unique identified for a house
 2. date - Date house was sold